LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 | 14 | ec2.us-east-2.amazonaws.com | us-east-2 | opt-in-not-required |
 | 15 | ec2.us-west-1.amazonaws.com | us-west-1 | opt-in-not-required |
 | 16 | ec2.us-west-2.amazonaws.com | us-west-2 | opt-in-not-required |

+#### Key Columns:
+- **Endpoint**: This is the public URL of the AWS service (EC2 in this case) for each region.
+It’s the endpoint through which API calls to EC2 are routed for that specific region.
+For example, `ec2.ap-south-1.amazonaws.com` is the endpoint for the **ap-south-1** region.

+- **RegionName**: This represents the unique identifier (region code) for each AWS region.
+It is used when specifying a region in your AWS CLI commands, SDKs, or configurations.
+Each region is associated with a specific geographic location, such as `ap-south-1` for the Asia Pacific (Mumbai) region or `us-east-1` for the US East (N. Virginia) region.

+- **OptInStatus**: This column shows the status of whether a region requires users to opt-in before using it. `opt-in-not-required` means that the region is generally available for all AWS users without requiring any special opt-in process.
+Some regions, particularly newer ones, might require users to opt-in before they can start provisioning resources there, but in this case, all listed regions do not require opt-in.

+This table helps verify the connection to AWS and confirms that the Python environment is correctly configured to retrieve information from AWS services.

 <div  style="page-break-after: always;"></div>